Launch of new RAP

 Woolworths steps up to the plate in terms of quality control.

-In 1964, we decided to take our commitment to quality to the next level by opening our very own Quality Assurance Laboratory – independent of the buying department.
+In 1964, we decide to take our commitment to quality to the next level by opening our very own Quality Assurance Laboratory – independent of the buying department and suppliers.

 While still responsible for testing foodstuffs, a large part of our analysts’ job was to check samples of general merchandise to make sure the quality expected by our customers was the quality we delivered.